A Dr. Nova Brooks Guided Tour

 Dedup & Filter

 Remove duplicates.
-If the same Slack message arrives twice, process it only once.
+If the same segment arrives twice (fast-path then sweep), process it only once.

 CPU